 mergeOutcome(params)

 The inverse of splitOutcome.
-Burn X Yes + X No of one outcome and mint X USDH.
+Burn X Yes + X No of one outcome and mint X USDC.

 Parameters